lmaccherone/documentdb-lumenize/README.md

 ### Wish list ###

-* Unify the codebase with Lumenize by utilizing the expandSproc functionality of documentdb-utils
+* Unify the codebase with Lumenize by utilizing the expandScript functionality of documentdb-utils
+* Support sqlFromMongo style query specification.
+Should be easy now that I have expandScript functionality.
 * Automatically send back an additional output with just an array for the one metric specified by a simple groupBy
 * Syntactic sugar for single-metric pivot table.
 Note, a pivot table is just a two-dimensional cube, so you can do them now.
 It just might be nice to have a convenient way for simple aggregations.
 * deriveFieldsOnOutput/Input functionality using stringified functions